GetStream/stream-video-android/README.md

 - [ ] Test coverage
 - [ ] Testing on more devices
 - [ ] Speaking while muted stateflow
+- [ ] Android SDK development.md cleanup (Daniel)
+- [ ] Logging is too verbose (rtc is very noisy), clean it up to focus on the essential for info and higher
 - [X] Cleanup the retry behaviour in the RtcSession
-- [ ] Android SDK development.md cleanup (Daniel)
 - [X] SDK development guide for all teams

 ### 0.4.0 milestone